-Ultimately, if you’re exercising for your own benefit instead of as punishment or because you feel like you have to, you’ll be much more likely to keep moving your body.
+Ultimately, if you do want to exercise, and if you’re exercising for your own benefit instead of as a punishment or because you feel like you have to, you’ll be much more likely to keep moving your body.
 And moving your body can be a truly magical thing.

 Need guidance in improving your relationship with exercise and making it feel fun again?
 I would be happy to help you rekindle joy in your movement practice.